Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     The code in "host.cpp" deals with the creation of objects such as command queue, context, kernel and loads FPGA with binary that contains compiled kernels.
 The piece of host code inside "krnl_idct_wrapper.cpp" is organized in a function body to make it callable inside a std::thread.

-1. After opening "krnl_idct_wrapper.cpp" go to label "EVENTS_AND_WAIT_LISTS" near line 48:

-    Here event vectors are defined that will hold events generated by different tasks (read/write/kernel execute) when they complete.
+2. After opening "krnl_idct_wrapper.cpp" go to label "EVENTS_AND_WAIT_LISTS" near line 48.
+Here, event vectors are defined that will hold events generated by different tasks (read/write/kernel execute) when they complete.
 How the lengths of vectors is chosen will be explained in next section.
 These events help link different tasks by letting us define one event generated by completion of on task as dependency or blocking condition for another task.

     - **writeToDeviceEvent** is a vector which holds events which are generated once the host finishes transfer of input data from host to device.
 These events can trigger enqueued kernel and hence start compute unit.

     - **kernelExecEvent** is vector of events which indicates kernel compute has finished.

     - **readFromDeviceEvent** represents events generated when host finishes reading output data from device memory.

 ### Batching and Pool of Buffers

 #### Duplicating Input and Output Buffers

-For using IDCT kernel we need three buffers for:
+For using IDCT kernel, three buffers to input data, input IDCT co-efficients, and output data are required.

-- input data
-- input IDCT co-efficients
-- output data

-Since we want to design host side such that we can overlap different operations so we need to have duplicate buffers for all inputs and outputs which kernel needs to process per call.
-Host application has a parameter called **maxScheduledBatches** which is used to define the level of duplicity, essentially how many buffers for storing different inputs or outputs for multiple kernel calls.
+To design on the host side such that different operations can overlap, duplicate buffers for all inputs and outputs, which the kernel needs to process per call, are needed.
+The host application has a parameter called **maxScheduledBatches** which is used to define the level of duplicity.
+Essentially, it defines how many buffers for storing different inputs or outputs for multiple kernel calls are needed.
 The host application is written such that this parameter can be passed to host application at command line as argument.

- - **maxScheduledBatches = 1:**  Setting its value to 1 essentially means we have one buffer for storing only one input and output block.
-Because of this we cannot issue multiple memory movements commands and kernel enqueues at the same time hence no overlapping of transactions can happen from host side.
-So write to device, kernel execution and read back from device all happen sequentially
+ - **maxScheduledBatches = 1:**  Setting its value to 1 means that you have one buffer for storing only one input and output block.
+Therefore, you cannot issue multiple memory movement commands and kernel enqueues at the same time and as such, no overlapping of transactions can happen from the host side.
+So write to device, kernel execution and read back from device all happen sequentially.

-  - **maxScheduledBatches > 1:**  Setting it to a value greater than 1 means we have duplicate resources (multiple set of input and output buffers ) and we can potentially enable overlapping transactions from host side
+  - **maxScheduledBatches > 1:**  Setting it to a value greater than 1 means that you have duplicate resources (multiple set of input and output buffers) and can potentially enable overlapping transactions from host side.

   You can also observe that **maxScheduledBatches** is the parameter which sizes all other vectors such as event vectors and wait list.
-To understand how **maxScheduledBatches > 1** enable overlapping of different operations lets define:
+To understand how **maxScheduledBatches > 1** enable overlapping of different operations, define

-  **Full Transaction**: as set of following enqueue operations from host for single kernel call:
+  **Full Transaction** as set of the following enqueue operations from host for single kernel call:

   * write input data to device (enqueueMigrateMemObjects)
   * execute kernel (enqueueTask)
   * read output data from device (enqueueMigrateMemObjects)

-  With multiple buffers available for each set of input and output data (maxScheduledBatches > 1) we can conceptually enqueue multiple full transactions on command queue at given time which will potentially set stage for overlapping between execution of different full transactions (i.e. write for first read for next, execute for first write for next etc.).
+  With multiple buffers available for each set of input and output data (maxScheduledBatches > 1), you can conceptually enqueue multiple full transactions on a command queue at a given time which will potentially set stage for overlapping between execution of different full transactions (i.e. write for first read for next, execute for first write for next etc.).

  #### Multiple Command Queues

-  Given the potential created by **maxScheduledBatches > 1**, To achieve the overlapping transactions host uses three different in order command queues:
+  Given the potential created by **maxScheduledBatches > 1**, to achieve the overlapping transactions host uses three different in order command queues:

   - One is used to enqueue all the tasks that move input data to device
   - Another is used to enqueue all kernel executions
   - Third one is used to enqueue all device to host output data movements

-  The in order queues are used to make sure that data dependencies between multiple similar tasks ( like moving input data for 2nd kernel call should not happen before input data for 1st kernel call has finished since it may create contention at memory interface and lower performance) are defined implicitly.
+  The in order queues are used to make sure that data dependencies between multiple similar tasks (like moving input data for second kernel call should not happen before input data for 1st kernel call has finished since it may create contention at memory interface and lower performance) are defined implicitly.

   Now to understand main loop that does all task enqueueing and resource management please go to label "BATCH_PROCESSING_LOOP" near line 68 and observe the following:

   - This loop has total number of iterations equal to maximum number of batches to be processed (passed as host application command line argument)
   - One batch is processed by a single kernel call
   - Initially when this loop starts it will schedule multiple full transactions  equal to **maxScheduledBatches**, essentially starts using all the buffer resources allocated and defined by maxScheduledBatches > 1